The Lincoln Electric K2185-1 Handy MIG Wire Welder – to give the handy MIG its full name.

 Should you want to try read my article all about the subject ‘Lincoln Handy MIG weld Aluminum?
 Can it?‘

-Personally I'd say if you want to weld Aluminum then do yourself a favor and get a more powerful welder that can use a spool gun and you'll be happier.
+If you want to weld Aluminum then do yourself a favor.
+Buy yourself a more powerful MIG welder that can use a spool gun.
+And you’ll be happier.

-If you want to stick with Lincoln Electric then the Weld pack 140.
+If you want to stick with the Lincoln Electric brand, then take a look at the Weld pack 140.

-is certainly capable of using a spool gun and doing light occasional Aluminum welding.
+It has a spool gun and can do light occasional Aluminum welding.

 Who Makes The Lincoln Handy MIG Welders?

-This particular MIG is designed by Lincoln Electric a US company and is manufactured in Poland.
+The Handy MIG is designed by Lincoln Electric a US company and is made in Poland.